When someone asks the question ”what is your favorite place you’ve ever visited?” I smile, and without hesitation I give my response… Ireland.

 Ireland with Baby Carrier or Stroller

-Tips for Travelling to Ireland with a Baby or Toddler
+6 Tips for Travelling to Ireland with a Baby or Toddler

 Ireland is very much a go-at-your-own-pace kind of family adventure, especially if you have your own rental car.

 Most restaurants and pubs offered a ”baby bowl” for young children in Ireland.
 It would usually consist of mashed potatoes and a cooked vegetable or soup.
 It isn’t on the menu, but you can always ask!
 In many cases we found that the baby bowl is free!

 The 7 Best Things to do in Ireland with Toddlers or Babies

-Blarney Castle with a Baby or Toddler
+1. Blarney Castle with a Baby or Toddler

 We assumed Blarney Castle was just a cheesy touristy area, where people go to kiss a stone and leave.
 That presumption was so wrong!
 I recommend planning at least half a day to explore all that Blarney Castle has to offer.
 The gardens and walks around the area are gorgeous.

-If you are visiting Ireland with a toddler, this is a great place to visit since there is plenty of room to let a toddler explore!
+If you are visiting Ireland with a toddler, Blarney Castle is a great place to visit since there is plenty of room to let a toddler explore!
 We really loved the poison garden, but you really have to keep kids away from the plants!

-Dingle Peninsula with a Baby or Toddler
+2. Dingle Peninsula with a Baby or Toddler

-This was, by far, our favorite part of our holiday in Ireland with a baby.
+The Dingle Peninsula was, by far, our favorite part of our holiday in Ireland with a baby.
 We took a day to drive around Dingle Peninsula and made several stops at ruins and ancient sites.
 The scenery along the rugged coast is unbelievable, we couldn’t stop hopping out of the car to take pictures of all the sites.

-Kilkenny Castle with a Baby or Toddler
+3. Kilkenny Castle with a Baby or Toddler

-If you like history and exploring castles then you’ll want to make a stop here.
-We used the baby carrier for touring inside Kilkenny castle, but there is plenty of beautiful outdoor space for toddlers to run around – making it another great place to visit in Ireland with a toddler.
+If you like Irish history and exploring castles then you’ll want to make a stop here.
+We used the baby carrier for touring inside Kilkenny Castle, but there is plenty of beautiful outdoor space for toddlers to run around – making it another great place to visit in Ireland with a toddler.
 There is also a fairly new playground at the Castle Park on the property for toddlers to play.

-Doolin Cave with a Baby or Toddler
+4. Doolin Cave with a Baby or Toddler

 The Doolin cave is home to the great Stalactite, which is the longest free-hanging stalactite in the Northern Hemisphere!
 We called ahead and made sure it was okay to do the Doolin cave tour with a baby in a hiking carrier.

-You need to be in somewhat decent shape to be able to ascend and descend the steps in the cave with the weight of the baby in the carrier, it’s quite the workout!
+You need to be in somewhat decent shape to be able to ascend and descend the steps in the Coolin cave with the weight of the baby in the carrier, it’s quite the workout!
 It really was a fun adventure!

-Kylemore Abbey with a Baby or Toddler
+5. Kylemore Abbey with a Baby or Toddler

 The best part of this place was the walled Victorian Garden!
 The pathways are mostly gravel, so depending on your stroller, you may want to use a baby carrier.
 There are several cafés on site with kids activities and play areas.

-Cliffs of Moher with a Baby or Toddler
+6. Cliffs of Moher with a Baby or Toddler

 The Cliffs of Moher is definitely a MUST SEE when visiting Ireland, even if you are traveling with toddlers or a baby.
 I would plan at about two hours to explore the area.
 Depending on the time of year, you may be able to spot interesting wildlife, such as puffins!